 Thank you for visiting Divide Fire's website.
-The Divide Fire Protection District was founded in 1949 and provides fire, medical, and rescue services to the Divide Fire Protection District, as well as, mutual aid to surrounding fire districts.
+Our district dates back to 1949 when we where part of the Divide-Florrisant Volunteer Fire Department.
+Then in 1999 the DFVFD divided into 2 new departments, Divide Volunteer Fire Department and Florrisant Volunteer Fire Department.
+A few years later we changed our name to its current name, Divide Fire Protection District.
+DFPD provides fire, medical, and rescue services to the Divide and it's surrounding subdivisions and national forests, as well as, mutual aid to surrounding fire districts.
 These services are provided on a completely volunteer basis by members of our community.

 Divide Fire's district covers significant portions of Pike National Forest and Mueller State Park, along with the downtown Divide area.
 Approximately 2200 residences are scattered throughout the district in fourteen major subdivisions.
 The Divide Fire Protection District is considered an "urban/wildland interface area" with most residential structures nestled into the wooded hillsides.

 The district is currently served by two fire stations.
 The primary station is the Shoemaker Station 1, at 103 Cedar Mountain Road.
 A 1700 square foot training facility was completed at this location in 2006.
 The facility has a state-of-the-art audio/visual system that is used extensively to train DFPD volunteers and other Teller County responders in all aspects of emergency service.
 The Rainbow Valley Substation was added in 2004 and is located at 18602 Highway 67 South.